mariyam866/pipelex/docs/pages/quick-start/index.md

 ### Run your first Pipelex script

-You have to create a `.py` python file to run your script.
+Now, create a `.py` python file to run your script.
 You can save it anywhere in your repository.

 `character.py`
 ```python